jbrinesh/BayAreaCarSearch/README.md

 [Details][phase-two]

-### Phase 3: User Model, Session Control, more CRUD for Classifieds (1.5 days)
+### Phase 3: User Model, Session Control, more CRUD for Classifieds, Flux for Accounts (2 days)

 Phase 3 sets up basic user authentication including a new data base table and session controller using secure methods including BCrypt.
 After we have users we will add new and create CRUD actions for the Api::ClassifiedsController.
 There will also be two new views in rails to handle sign up and log in.
-By the end of this phase a user can sign in and make a new classified using and ajax request from the terminal.
+This will also set up the flux front end for the user account page.

 [Details][phase-three]

-### Phase 4: Remaining Flux interface for Account (0.5 days)

-Phase 4 will set up the rest of the front end of phase 3.
-There will be a new section on the site for user accounts where the user can post classifieds and view there post history.

-[Details][phase-four]

-### Phase 5: Add Gallery and Details Views for Search Results (1 day)
+###  Phase 4: Add Images, Gallery View and Details View for Search Results (1 day)

-Phase 5 will add additional feature to how the user can view search results.
+Phase 4 will add additional feature to how the user can view search results.
 First a Gallery view will be added so the user can see a mosaic of images instead of just a list.
 The second feature will be a Details view that will be a more detailed list with a smaller thumbnail and more details about the ad.
-Both fetures will require modifications to the Api controller.
+Both features will require modifications to the Api controller.

-[Details][phase-five]
+[Details][phase-four]

+### Phase 5: Styling Cleanup and Seeding (1 day)

+There will be basic styling through out the project, but a day will be set aside mostly for improvements to the CSS for better usability and style.

+### Phase 6: Integrate Google maps API (2 day)

+Phase 5 Will integrate google maps into the user interface.
+First for the view of a single classified, there will be a small map showing the location if possible.
+The second feature will be a new search view so the user can see the results of a query plotted on a map.
+A user will then see a list of posts that area in the bounds of the maps to they and view the classified ad.

+[Details][phase-six]

-### Phase 6: Allow Draft editing and Favorites for Users (1 day)
+### Bonus Phase 1: Allow Draft editing and Favorites for Users (1 day)

 Phase 6 will expand what a user can do in the Accounts page.
 In addition to posting classifieds a logged in user will be able to follow other classifieds by